A microwave oven is a kitchen essential

 A microwave oven can be a major time saver in the kitchen.
 It can defrost a pound of meat for dinner in minutes, or cook a side dish of rice or potatoes while the oven is busy.
 It's also handy for reheating leftovers, steaming fresh veggies and of course, making popcorn.
 Some microwaves even double as convection ovens, so they can bake and brown like a traditional oven.

 Size is an important consideration with any microwave.
 It needs to fit in the available space you have for it; either on a countertop or into a specific area where it will be built in.
 Some microwaves even have an optional kit to suspend them under a cabinet.
-However, you also need to consider capacity.
+You also need to consider capacity.
 If you have a big family or make a lot of large dishes in the microwave (think a 9- by 13-inch pan of lasagna), you need at least 2.2 cubic feet.
 If you need a big microwave, but don't have the counter space and can't build it in, you may be able to fit a microwave stand in your kitchen area to hold it.
 That will also provide extra shelving.
-However, most people only need a microwave of about 1.2 to 1.7 cubic feet, plenty large enough for most dishes.
-For small spaces, there are a lot of good choices in the 0.9 cubic foot range.
+However, experts say that most people only need a mid-sized microwave of about 1.2 to 1.7 cubic feet, plenty large enough for most dishes.
+For small spaces, there are a lot of good choices in the 1.0 cubic foot and smaller range.

 Types of microwaves

 Countertop microwaves are the most common.
 As the name implies, they sit on a counter or microwave stand.
-The best countertop microwaves usually cost between $150 and $300, depending upon the size and features.
+The best countertop microwaves usually cost between $100 and $300, depending upon the size and features, but a few very small ones can be had for $50 or so.
 Countertop microwave ovens offer the widest range of sizes, from under 1 cubic foot to 2 cubic feet or more.
-Even the cheapest of these come with a good array of features: Instant cook buttons for 30 seconds to 5 or 6 minutes, popcorn and potato presets, and auto-defrost and reheat.
+Even the cheapest of these come with a good array of features: Instant cook buttons for 30 seconds to 5 or 6 minutes at full power, popcorn and potato presets, and auto-defrost and reheat modes.
 More expensive models have high-end sensors that can perfectly, and quickly, cook a potato or thaw a hunk of meat without cooking any part of it.
-Installation is simple: just plug the microwave oven into a standard household outlet.
-Some countertop microwaves can be built-in as well, using an optional trim kit, or even hung underneath a cabinet using a hanging kit.
+For use on a countertop, installation is simple: just plug the microwave oven into a standard household outlet (though you may want to consider what else is plugged into the same circuit to avoid, for example, tripping a circuit breaker should your refrigerator cycle on while you are using a toaster and microwave at the same time).

 A microwave can't do it all